Microphone Requirement and Recommendations

 Here are a couple of tips to keep your mic in good shape:

-• Make sure that the mic you purchase is low-impedance.
+• Low-impedance microphone.
 The cable should be XLR on both ends.

-• We strongly recommend that all personal equipment be clearly labeled with your name.
+• Personal equipment should be clearly labeled with your name.

 Low Cost (Around $100)